-Both Julie and I really loved the place and we will definitely return!
-It’s always good to find somewhere new that you’ve never been to before especially when it’s in an area that you go to frequently!
+Both Julie and I really loved the place, and we will definitely return!
+It’s always good to find somewhere new that you’ve never been to before.
+Especially when it’s in an area that you go to frequently!

-We found a lovely campsite just on the outskirts of the city in a place called Trumpington, which to me has a really nice sound to it, a jolly sound, Trumpington!
-Maybe I’ll retire there I like the sound of the name so much!
+We found a lovely campsite just on the outskirts of the city in a place called Trumpington, which to me has a really nice sound to it.
+A jolly sound, Trumpington!
+Maybe I’ll retire there.
+I like the sound of the name so much!

-What a charming and delightful city Cambridge is, what with all the different campuses of the university and the river Cam running around it.
+What a charming and delightful city Cambridge is, with all the different campuses of the university and the river Cam running around it.

-who was very young indeed but really knowledgeable and informative about the different colleges that lined the banks of the river Cam and she also gave us some of their history, although her punting skills were a bit debatable as we managed to have a head on crash with another punt at one point!
-But no harm was done and poor Grace couldn’t apologise enough!
+Apart from the university, Cambridge is also famous for the punts that ply the river Cam, so we decided to do the tourist thing and took a trip on one with a young girl called Grace as our guide, who was very young indeed.
+But she was really knowledgeable and informative about the different colleges that lined the banks of the river Cam.
+She also gave us some of their history.
+Although her punting skills were a bit debatable as we managed to have a head on crash with another punt at one point!
+But no harm was done, and poor Grace couldn’t apologise enough!

-The previous night when we arrived back at the tent there was another tent next to ours with a bike outside, which obviously got me all excited, a fellow tourer I thought and sure enough it was!
-So of course I had to go and have a chat.
-Her name was Jessica and she was cycling to Germany.
+The previous night, when we arrived back at the tent, there was another tent next to ours with a bike outside, which obviously got me all excited.
+A fellow tourer, I thought, and sure enough, it was!
+So, of course, I had to go and have a chat.
+Her name was Jessica, and she was cycling to Germany.
 It was really good to talk to her and listen to all the enthusiasm and expectations she had for her trip.

 The rest of the month has been spent with me working all the time and no chance of being able to go away on a tour.
 Next month is also fully booked out with work.
 But at least I’ve got my daughter’s wedding on the 16th of the month.
 Speaking of that, I suppose I’d better get on and write that father-of-the-bride speech!